newmanrs/blog/content/post/fibonacci-inefficiency.markdown

 At first glance I would say this fails a sanity check since it seems highly unlikely that for a given value of $$n$$ that this would yield an integer.
 However, it turns out upon expansion the symmetry of the numerator eliminates all even powers of $$\sqrt{5}$$, and all remaining coefficients are divisible by $$2^{n+1}$$.

+TO SELF:  Is that obvious?
+I don't remember this expansion, and if so, it was confiscated and discarded by Ada Mohedano after I left the SCCA.
+To future self: Do not leave notes on desk when resigning positions.

 ## Mildy interesting aside

 One might ask what values of $$a$$ in the related, but more generic function,